williampayne23/notes/Physics/B4/Sub-Atomic Physics.md

 | :----------------------------------------------: | :------------------: | :------------------: | :---------: | :--------: | :--------: |
 | number of collisions to get from $2$MeV to $1$eV |          16          |          29          |     86      |    114     |    2172    |

 However we also have to minimise cross-section for neutron capture, for light water this is quite high and slows reactions enough that only enriched uranium works with this moderator.
-Heavy water has about $1/80$ the cross section and so can be used with natural uranium samples.
+Heavy water has about $1/80$ the cross section and so can be used